Naby Keïta: Red Bull Salzburg

-In 2014, he joined Austrian top division side Red Bull Salzburg.
+In July 2014, he joined Austrian top division side Red Bull Salzburg.
 He made his league debut on 26 July 2014 against Wiener Neustadt.
 Keïta ended the season with five goals and two assists in 30 games, winning the league and cup double.
 The following season, he was selected as the Austrian Bundesliga Player of the Year.

+He would make his debut in the 2015–16 season on 25 July 2015 against where he scored the teams only goal as they lost 2–1.
+Keïta would finish the season with twelve goals and 7 assists in 29 games.

 RB Leipzig

 In June 2016, Keïta moved to Red Bull Salzburg sister-club RB Leipzig, who had just been promoted to the German Bundesliga.
 He scored the winner on his league debut against Borussia Dortmund and scored seven more goals in his debut Bundesliga season.
 He was named in the league's team of the season.

 Keïta was named in the squad of the season for the 2017–18 UEFA Europa League, in which his team were quarter-finalists.
+He would finish the 2017–18 season with six goals and five assists in 31 games.

 Liverpool

 2017–18 season

 On 28 August 2017, a deal was struck for Keïta to join Liverpool on 1 July 2018 after the English club triggered his £48 million release clause in addition to paying an undisclosed premium.
 It was then reported that there would be no premium (£48 million total) if Leipzig did not qualify for European football, £4.75 million (£52.75 million total) if they qualified for the Europa League and £11 million (£59 million total) if they finished in the Champions League spots.
 Leipzig ultimately finished 6th in the Bundesliga, therefore qualifying for the Europa League.